Doubt (2008 film): Plot

 Sometime later, Aloysius tells James that Flynn has since been appointed to a more prestigious position at a larger church.
 She reveals that she lied about contacting a nun at Flynn's former parish and reasons that if it were false, the ruse would not have worked.
 To her, his resignation is proof of his guilt.
 James, still believing in Flynn's innocence, is shocked by her lie, but Aloysius restates, "In the pursuit of wrongdoing, one steps away from God."
 However, she adds that doing so comes with a price.
-She then breaks down by tearfully exclaiming, "I have doubts...
+She then tearfully exclaims, "I have doubts...
 I have such doubts!"